lau/tzdata/README.md

 ## Data directory and releases

-The library uses a file directory to store data.
-By default this directory is `priv`.
-In some cases you might want to use a different directory.
-For instance when using releases this is recommended.
-If so, create the directory and make sure Elixir can read and write to it.
-Then use elixir config files like this to tell Tzdata to use that directory:
+The library uses a data directory for storing time zone data.
+By default, this is set to `priv`.
+In some cases like releases, it's recommended to use a different data directory.

+For custom data directory, create a new directory and make sure Elixir can read and write to it.
+Put the following line in the config file of your
+application:

 ```elixir
 config :tzdata, :data_dir, "/etc/elixir_tzdata_data"
 ```

 Add the `release_ets` directory from `priv` to that directory containing the `20xxx.ets` file that ships with this library.

-For instance with this config: `config :tzdata, :data_dir, "/etc/elixir_tzdata_data"` an `.ets` file such as `/etc/elixir_tzdata_data/release_ets/2017b.ets` should be present.
+For instance, using the above config, an `.ets` file such as `/etc/elixir_tzdata_data/release_ets/2017b.ets` should be present.

 ## Automatic data updates

-By default Tzdata will poll for timezone database updates every day.
-In case new data is available, Tzdata will download it and use it.
+By default, Tzdata will poll for time zone database updates on daily basis.
+If a new time zone database is available, Tzdata will download it and use it.

 This feature can be disabled with the following configuration: